pushchain/.github/profile/README.md

 ## Introduction
 #### What is Push Chain?

-Push Chain is the first True Universal Layer 1 blockchain, built as a 100% EVM-compatible Proof of Stake (PoS) chain on Cosmos SDK.
-It runs seamlessly across every chain and wallet.
+Push Chain is a true universal blockchain designed to eliminate fragmentation across all chains.

+Developers deploy once and instantly become compatible with all supported EVM and non-EVM chains.
+Users use the same app no matter the chain they come from.
 <br><br>
-Write your smart contract once, deploy it on Push Chain, and instantly reach users on Ethereum, Solana, and all other supported chains without changing on-chain code.
+<b>To Summarize</b>: Write your smart contract once, deploy it on Push Chain, and instantly reach users on Ethereum, Solana, and all other supported chains without changing on-chain code.
 <br>

 ## Welcome to the GitHub profile for Push Chain